pl247/ai-toolkit/README.md

-# Automated Installation of Large Language Models on UCS X-Series
+# AI-Toolkit: Automated Installation of Large Language Models on UCS X-Series

+Generative AI is an exciting and emerging space.
+Running large language models (LLMs) in the cloud can be both costly and expose proprietary data in unexpected ways.
+The purpose of this AI toolkit is to automate the full installation of some of the most popular open source software tools on Cisco UCS X-Series.
+The toolkit makes extensive use of the UCS X-fabric, PCIe node and GPU acceleration.

 <img
   src="x-series_gpu.jpg"